tj/node-prune/Readme.md

 ## What?

 node-prune is a small tool to prune unnecessary files from ./node_modules, such as markdown, typescript source files, and so on.
+Primarily built for [Up](https://github.com/apex/up) which lets you deploy serverless web applications in seconds.

 ## Installation